Richard & Marjorie Stucki

 Jeff lent his hospitality expertise in the exceptional level of service provided by the Inn staff, as well as designing the architecture for the Garden Cottage expansion in 1995 and the addition of the pool in 2004.
 Brent (another son) was the general contractor on the Garden Cottage expansion.
 Gregg imparts his enthusiasm and graciousness as the Inn’s general manager, ensuring that the family tradition of genuine hospitality, exceptional service, and first class comfort is carried on.

 Over the past ten years, a third generation of Stuckis have become involved at the inn as many of Gregg and Terri's children have assisted with the family business.
 Returning guests have become accustomed to seeing various young “helpers” lending a hand in the Dining Room during breakfast.
+Robyn’s son, Levi, is caretaker of the grounds, gardener for the extensive vegetable/fruit gardens and orchard, and works on a myriad of outdoor projects.
+He’s also the resident photographer.

 Even the Sunflower Hill name is a family trademark: it was the name of the family antique and gift shop in Salt Lake City, the former bakery-turned-deli in Moab, and it was also the name of the family homestead in Castle Valley (located 20 miles outside of Moab).
 When Richard and Marjorie decided to launch the Inn, they knew just what they should call it!